Time to renew your OHC membership for 2023

 SECONDARY memberships are: Individual $13; Family $15

-Remember if you renew early, it prevents your Equine Excess Liability Insurance from lapsing
+Remember if you renew now, it prevents your Equine Excess Liability Insurance from lapsing (this insurance runs from Jan 1 to Dec 31 of the current year) and also prevents your prescription to the Corral from being interrupted!

-Applications can be found at our website loraincountyohc.net - paper applications for Primary and Secondary memberships will also be available at the membership meetings
+4) paper applications for Primary and Secondary memberships will be available at the membership meetings

 SECONDARY memberships are: Individual $13; Family $15